siriosjohn/sudoku/README.md

 Running the executable with no arguments expects input of a Sudoku puzzle from the user and then solves it using a backtracking algorithm.

-This was an assignment of a University class.